-

 sardonic reference to an ARVN TANK, which seemingly appeared only

-during a COUP D'ETAT.
+during a COUP D'ETAT, being ordinarily preoccupied with

 -